 As good as these systems might sound, they are not the most effective method in keeping debris out of your water tanks.

-While many people who live off water tanks might think fresh rainwater tastes great and is the healthiest water for you, this couldn’t be more further from the truth.
+While many people who live off water tanks might think fresh rainwater tastes great and is the healthiest water for you, it’s what you can’t see in your water that makes you ill.

 Rain is naturally low in pH, can bring with it fallout from pesticides and herbicides (especially for those living in agricultural areas), and is only as clean as the roof it is coming from!

-Bacteria can build up quickly in a water tank as the weather improves and temperatures start to rise after the storm, especially when organic debris has accumulated.
-Hence it is extremely important to sanitize the water to ensure there is no bacteria present.
+Bacteria can build up quickly in a water tank after flooding subsides and the weather improves.
+Temperatures start to rise after storms, and when organic debris has accumulated inside a water tank, this is when bacteria breeds.
+Hence it is extremely important to sanitise the water to ensure there is no bacteria present.

 Action after a storm